 Sadly this great divide has existed well into adulthood, yet we are not alone as 1 in 3 adults describe their relationship with their adult siblings as rivalrous or distant.
 This is likely due to the fact that even as adults we get cast in familiar roles, and if one of the siblings cannot see a new perspective, the relationship can’t be mended.
 As a mother, this is something I am keen to avoid happening between my children.

-While I know that some level of children fighting is ultimately a natural part of growing up, I was convinced there must be something I can do to help.
+While I know that some level of child fighting is ultimately a natural part of growing up, I was convinced there must be something I can do to help.
 As parents, that’s what we tend to do right?
 Try and do better than our parents before us, if only just so we don’t pull our own hair out from the squabbling.

 Levels of sibling rivalry are fluid and it will change over time between siblings, and particularly at different life stages.
 Younger children tend to express sibling rivalry in more physical ways such as grabbing, pulling, or breaking a favorite item, or trying to get a sneaky smack at the new baby.
 Older children tend to be more verbal calling their siblings names, yelling, or slamming doors.
 Typically sibling rivalry tends to peak around ages 10 to 15, which isn’t surprising since they all seem to lose their minds around that time in general.
 Brothers who are best friends in primary school may end up virtually cage fighting by high school, then be inseparable as adults.